Appointments Advice

-All of our doctors will help you deal with acute and long-term health problems and illnesses.
+All of our doctors clinical staff will help you deal with acute and long-term health problems and illnesses.
 This will always involve advice on how you can help yourself, sometimes it will involve treatment in the surgery or medication, and at others referral to local hospitals may be necessary.

 Patients can see the doctor of their choice and for ongoing and long-term health problems it is usually best to see the same doctor.
 However, when you need to see a doctor urgently it may not always be possible to see your usual doctor.